Jacob D. Robida

 Jacob D. Robida (June 13, 1987 – February 5, 2006) was an American neo-Nazi and murderer.
-Robida attacked three patrons at a gay bar in New Bedford, Massachusetts on February 2, 2006 before fleeing by vehicle to Charleston, West Virginia, where he picked up passenger Jennifer Rena Bailey and drove southwest.
-He was stopped for a traffic violation by Gassville, Arkansas police officer James W. Sell, whom Robida shot and killed before fleeing east.
-Robida lost control of his vehicle in Norfork, Arkansas shortly after running over a spike strip laid by police.
-He then engaged in a firefight with police, during which he fatally shot Bailey and then shot himself in the head.
+Robida attacked three patrons at a gay bar in New Bedford, Massachusetts, on February 2, 2006, before fleeing by vehicle to Charleston, West Virginia, where he picked up passenger Jennifer Rena Bailey and drove southwest.
+He was stopped for a traffic violation by Gassville, Arkansas, police officer James W. Sell, whom Robida shot and killed before fleeing east.
+Robida lost control of his vehicle in Norfork, Arkansas, shortly after running over a spike strip laid by police.
+He then engaged in a firefight with police, during which he fatally shot Bailey and then himself in the head.

-Robida died in a hospital in Springfield, Missouri at 03:38 CST on February 5, 2006.
+Robida died in a hospital in Springfield, Missouri, on February 5, 2006.

+Background

+Robida was born on June 13, 1987, in New Bedford, Massachusetts.
+He dropped out of Dartmouth High School in 2003.

 Attack

 About midnight on February 2, 2006, Robida entered Puzzles Lounge, a popular gay bar in New Bedford, Massachusetts, 50 mi south of Boston.
-The 18-year-old, dressed in black, proceeded to order a drink allegedly using a fake ID indicating he was 23.
-After downing his first drink, he asked the bartender if the lounge was a gay bar.
+Robida, dressed in black, proceeded to order a drink using a fake ID indicating that he was 23 years old.
+After he downed his first drink, he asked the bartender if the lounge was a gay bar.
 The bartender confirmed it was.
-After a second drink Robida then swung a hatchet at a patron's head, injuring him.
-Other patrons tackled him and relieved him of the weapon, whereupon Robida produced a handgun and began shooting, wounding at least three more people.
+After a second drink, Robida swung a hatchet at a patron's head, injuring him.
+Other patrons tackled him and relieved him of the weapon.
+Robida opened fire with his handgun and wounded at least three more people.
 Police treated the incident as a hate crime, and Robida was sought by police for three counts of attempted murder.

 Robida fled the scene in a green 1999 Pontiac Grand Am to Charleston, West Virginia, where he was joined by Jennifer Rena Bailey and drove southwest.
 It has been reported that Robida lived with Bailey in West Virginia in 2004.
 It is unclear whether Bailey joined him willingly or if she was abducted.